List of UK top-ten singles in 2001: Chart debuts

-Seventy-five artists achieved their first top 10 single in 2001, either as a lead or featured artist.
+Seventy-four artists achieved their first top 10 single in 2001, either as a lead or featured artist.
 Of these, eleven went on to record another hit single that year: Alicia Keys, BBMak, D12, Dido DJ Ötzi, Gorillaz, Ian Van Dahl, Lil' Kim, M.O.P., O-Town, So Solid Crew, Sophie Ellis-Bextor and Wheatus.
 Blue, Eve, Hear'Say, Mis-Teeq and Nelly Furtado all had two other entries in their breakthrough year.

 The following table (collapsed) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.